JayPatelCodes/aws-video-transcriber/README.md

 ## Demo Video

-- Video will be available soon.
+- A demo video will be available soon.

 ## Usage